idebtor/nowic/labs/lab7/lab7.md

 ----------------------------
 ## File(s) to submit for this Lab:
     Submit the following files.
 Some penality may apply if you submit the script that does not work.
-    - makefile
+    - makefile               # same as in the lecture ppt
-    - make.1
+    - make.1                 # same as in the lecture ppt without using rules
-    - make.2
+    - make.2                 # same as in the lecture ppt using rules
-    - make.3
-    - make.libsort
+    - make.libsort           # use this name instead of make.3 in the lecture ppt
     - sortDriver.exe         # descending should work here
     - qsort.exe              # descending should work here
-    - libsort.a
+    - libsort.a              # windows users only
+    - libsort_mac.a          # mac users only
 ----------------------------
 _One thing I know, I was blind but now I see.
 John 9:25_
 ----------------------------